Txt2Img-MHN: Remote Sensing Image Generation from Text Using Modern Hopfield Networks: Experiments

 \subsection{Quantitative Evaluation with Zero-Shot Classification}

 While it is usually intuitive to evaluate the quality of the synthesized images from their visual appearance to human observers, conducting accurate quantitative evaluation remains a challenging task considering the ambiguity and complexity of semantic information contained in the image.
 Currently, the most commonly adopted metrics for image generation are the Inception Score and the FID Score.
 Despite their simplicity, these two metrics were originally used to evaluate the quality of the GAN model and focus more on either the visual style similarity or the feature distance between synthesized and real data.
 Thus, they may not accurately reflect the semantic consistency of the generated images.
-To address this problem, we propose to conduct zero-shot classification on the real test images with the classification model trained on synthesized data.
+CLIP Score can provide an estimate of the image-text alignment but it only evaluates the similarity between the generated image and the input text description, without taking into account other factors such as visual quality, diversity, and realism of the generated image \cite{saharia2022photorealistic}.
+To address these limitations, we propose to conduct zero-shot classification on the real test images with the classification model trained on synthesized data.
 Specifically, for each text-to-image generation method used in this study, we train a ResNet-18 model with the synthesized images generated from the text descriptions from the test set in RSICD.
 Then, we evaluate the zero-shot classification accuracy of each ResNet-18 model on the real test images in RSICD and report the OA performance.
 Since no real data are used in the training of these classification models, the obtained OA in the zero-shot classification can measure the quality and semantic consistency of the generated images well.